The latest update to this website was at 842pm Saturday (HST)

 ~~~ Hawaii Weather Narrative ~~~

-It’s clear with some clouds around the edges here in Maui County early this morning, with a low temperature of 57.5 degrees at my place, with the relative humidity 65 percent.
+It’s mostly cloudy here in Maui County early this morning, and I just had a light shower, with a low temperature of 59 degrees at my place, with the relative humidity 80 percent.

 Here’s a near real-time Wind Profile of the Pacific Ocean – along with a Closer View of the islands / Vog map animation / 8-Day Precipitation model